-- 4 Place a soft cloth on the work surface to prevent scratching the top cover of the computer, and then place the computer upside down on the cloth. - 5 Remove the main battery.
-For information on removing the main battery, see "Removing the battery from the computer" on page 102.
+- 2 Click the Shut down button in the lower-right corner of the Start menu. - The computer closes all open programs, shuts down the operating system, and then turns off. - 3 Unplug and remove any cables connected to the computer, including the AC adaptor. - 4 Place a soft cloth on the work surface to prevent scratching the top cover of the computer, and then place the computer upside down on the cloth. - 5 Remove the main battery.
+For information on removing the main battery, see "Removing the battery from the computer" on page 122.